A0LX/LS-Control/README.md

 tpf ~ /tpf [(REQUIRED STRING) Location] ~ Teleports the bots to a specific place and freezes them.

+spot ~ /spot ~ Tp's the bots to the controller and freezes them.

 goto ~ /goto [(OPTIONAL STRING) User] ~ Teleports the bots to the operator or specified user.

-start ~ /start ~ Starts dropping money.

-stop ~ /stop ~ Stops dropping money.

 rejoin ~ /rejoin ~ Makes the bots rejoin the same server.
 (DOESN'T WORK ON VIP SERVERS)

 wallet ~ /wallet ~ Equips or unequips the bots wallets.

-float ~ /float ~ Toggles airwalk mode.
+airlock ~ /airlock ~ Toggles airlock.

-spot ~ /spot ~ Tp's the bots to the controller and freezes them.

 <b>Locations:</b>